Loop group actions on categories and Whittaker invariants: Strong actions by ind-pro-groups

 Moreover, as $\Dmod^*(\G)$ and $\Dmod^!(\G)$ are in duality, the latter becomes

 We have the conservative tautological map

-However, its right adjoint $\Av_*^\G$ (defined for abstract reasons) may not be continuous whenever $\G$ is an ind-scheme.
-Indeed, $p_*: \Dmod^*(\G) \to \Vect$ may not admit a left adjoint in that case (see Remark \ref{rem:p^*-for-indschemes}).
-We also denote by $\Av_!^\G: \C \to \C^H$ the \emph{partially defined} left adjoint to $\oblv^\G$.
+Its right adjoint $\Av_*^\G$ (defined for abstract categorical reasons) may not be continuous whenever $\G$ is an ind-scheme.
+Indeed, $p_*: \Dmod^*(\G) \to \Vect$ may not admit a left adjoint in that case, see Remark \ref{rem:p^*-for-indschemes}.
+We also denote by $\Av_!^\G: \C \to \C^\G$ the \emph{partially defined} left adjoint to $\oblv^\G$.

-\sssec{Example: $\bN$-actions} Let $\G = \bN$.
-In view of the extra property of $\bN$ of being a colimit of groups, an $\bN$-action on $\C$ corresponds to a family of compatible actions of $(\Dmod^*(\bN_k),\star)$ on $\C$.
+\sssec{Example: $\bN$-actions} Let $G$ be a reductive group and $N$ its maximal unipotent subgroup.
+Unlike $\bG$, the ind-pro scheme $\bN := N \ppart$ is exhausted by its compact open subgroups, hence it is an ind-object in the category of pro-unipotent group schemes.
+We can choose a presentation $\bN \simeq \colim_k \bN_k$, as a colimit of groups, indexed by the natural numbers.
+Then, an $\bN$-action on $\C$ corresponds to a family of compatible actions of $(\Dmod^*(\bN_k),\star)$ on $\C$.
 It follows that

 where the functors in the directed system

 come from the push-forwards $i_*: \Dmod^*(\bN_k) \to \Dmod^*(\bN_{k+1})$.
 Likewise,

 the limit being along the forgetful functors